 At Highfield Littleport Academy we offer a specialised curriculum for students who require additional support with communication, coordination, self-help skills, and cognition.
-There is a strong emphasis on Preparing for Adulthood and promoting independence.
+These learners are working within the engagement model although there is a strong emphasis on Preparing for Adulthood.
 We use our learning values as a driver for this.
 Students are encouraged to work independently and within a team as these skills as those which they need to apply when they leave Highfield and embark on adult life.
-Students learning on the Complex Green pathway curriculum require an enhanced level of support and there is a keen focus on engagement before progressing to more specific knowledge and skills.
+Students learning on the Green pathway curriculum require an enhanced level of support and there is a keen focus on engagement before progressing to more specific knowledge and skills.

-Green Pathway learners are able to access subject specific learning in core areas of the curriculum.
-They will need additional input in developing communication and independence skills.
+Green Pathway learners are able to access developmental learning in core areas of the curriculum.
+They will need additional input in developing communication and independence skills and often require a higher level of adult support.
 Students working within this Pathway commonly present with the following characteristics:

 The Pathway for each student is decided on an individual basis based on the best way to meet needs.
 The Pathway system is designed to be fluid, meaning that pupils are able to move between Pathways throughout their school career if appropriate for their needs.